rralbertoroman/rralbertoroman/README.md

 ## Qué bolá! 👋

 My name is Alberto Román.
-I completed my B. Eng. in Automation Enigneering at CUJAE in 2023.
+I completed my B. Eng. in Automation Engineering at CUJAE in 2023.
 Since then I have been working in parallel as a Full Stack Developer and as a Professor at my university.

  - 🔭 I’m currently working on AI solutions remotely at GSI as well as working on my own research about AI detection of retinal diseases.
  - 📫 How to reach me: You can DM me on LinkedIn and my email which you can find on my profile.
 You can also follow me on X but I do not post regularly.
 I speak Spanish, English, French and German **fluently**.